 The lamp features a universal scope mount, a quick release cam mechanism, and a wireless RF switch that can be placed anywhere on the gun's stock.
 Its polymer construction and recoil resistant mean it's lightweight and resilient.

 Supplied in a compact plastic carry case, the Vanguard Hunting set is small enough to stash in a kitbag and fast to set up.
 Its basic mount has a large locking wheel for fuss-free deployment, and gives plenty of clearance over turrets and objective lens.

-Being relatively light, this robust little lamp has little effect on the balance of the gun, and its 220-lumen LED throws light out to over 150 metres with a bright central spot.
+Being relatively light, this robust little lamp has little effect on the balance of the gun, and its 220-lumen LED throws light out to over 150 meters with a bright central spot.

 A 250-lumen gun light with a choice of high or low beam, yielding two or ten hours of battery life respectively.
 The White Eye comes with a removable lamp, li-on battery, charger, remote switch and pressure switch and gun mount.

 It's designed to accept a variety of different LED lamps, which can be ordered separately to create a versatile product that can be easily converted for different uses.
 These options include red, green, infrared and 1000 lumen lights.